 Because binging was always followed by over restriction, I never reached an “unhealthy” weight.
 But that didn’t matter to me; I still hated the skin I was living in.
 I felt trapped by my thighs that rubbed together when I walked, the fat I felt under my chin when I smiled or laughed or looked down, the inches I could pinch on my stomach and hips.
 And I COULD NOT make it better.
 I had a freaking 4.0 GPA in a demanding program and was working multiple jobs to graduate debt free and able to excel at anything I put my mind to if I worked hard enough.
 But this was the one thing I couldn’t do.

-Fast forward 3 years.
+Fast forward 4ish years.
 My road to recovery has been long and hard—making peace with food and my body has been one of the most difficult things I’ve ever done.
 And the achiever in me would like to think I’ve done some darn hard things!
 I wish we could sit down over a cup of coffee (or tea for me) and I could lay out the whole story for you.

 But let me just say this: as much as this process sucked, I honestly would do it all over again in a heartbeat.
 Because now that I’m on the other side, I have never been more sure of these four things.

-As I began shifting my own thinking, I started noticing subtle phrases like “calories don’t count today,” “I worked out today so I can eat this,” or “I’m going to the gym to burn off that [fill in the blank].”
+It’s normal to have a broken relationship with food and yourself, and more climbers are trapped by diet culture than are living out their freedom.
+As I began shifting my own thinking, I started noticing subtle phrases at the crag or in the gym like “calories don’t count today,” “I trained today so I can eat this,” or “I’m going to the gym to burn off that [fill in the blank].”
 Or someone would tell me what foods they entirely avoid because they have no self control around them.
-Or would ask me how could I be eating pizza because isn’t that a bad food.
+Or would ask me how could I be eating pizza because isn’t that a “bad” food.